Even with an adorable 2 week old baby in the house, you might not think to celebrate the end of the first week of your baby’s life.

 Rest assured, as she grows, she will become more focused and efficient.

-Both of you are learning new skills, so it might help to read the tips in our article, how to breastfeed – 5 key steps for new mothers.
+Both of you are learning new skills, so it might help to read the tips in our article How To Breastfeed – 5 Key Steps For New Mothers.

-You can expect your 2 week old baby to breastfeed for an average of 8-12 times in a 24-hour period.
-Sometimes, it may be more often than this!
+At week two, your baby might breastfeed for an average of 8-12 times in a 24-hour period.
+Sometimes it can be more often than this!

-It’s a sign your baby is growing rapidly and needs frequent feeding – it is not a sign you aren’t making enough milk for her.
+It’s a sign your baby is growing rapidly and needs frequent feeding.
+It is not a sign you aren’t making enough milk for her.

-Sometimes, one feed can even run into the next one, which is called cluster feeding.
+Sometimes one feed can even run into the next one, which is called cluster feeding.

-Your breasts will probably feel firm and full before you feed, and softer afterwards.
+Your breasts will feel firm and full before you feed, and softer afterwards.
 If your baby and your breasts get out of sync sometimes, you may experience engorgement.